MMA Rumors: UFC Champ Khabib Nurmagomedov Names Three Ideal Opponents, Conor McGregor Not Included

 “As long as everything goes right, this fight should happen.”

-Khabib Nurmagomedov is well aware of the UFC’s plan, but right now, the undefeated Russian mixed martial artist doesn’t seem to have any interest in fighting Conor McGregor again.
+Khabib Nurmagomedov is well aware of UFC’s plan, but right now, the undefeated Russian mixed martial artist doesn’t seem to have any interest in fighting Conor McGregor again.
 After dominating him in their previous fight, Nurmagomedov doesn’t see any reason why he and McGregor should face each other again in the Octagon.

-“Right now, if you guys ask me, of course (McGregor) no deserve title shot,” Nurmagomedov said, via MMAjunkie.
+“Right now, if you guys ask me, of course [McGregor] no deserve title shot,” Nurmagomedov said, via MMAjunkie.
 “He lose.
 He tapped.
 It wasn’t a close fight.
 I dominated him everywhere in every aspect.
 I beat him.
 Like I told, I smashed him.
 Why we need rematch?”

 Khabib Nurmagomedov, Conor McGregor, Jon Jones scheduled for NSAC hearing Tuesday #UFC229 #KhabibMcGregor #UFC232 https://t.co/ryWzdnUgOz